twiegan/ChessStats/README.md

 Run `python3 -m venv ./venv` from the project folder directory to create your new venv folder.

-Run `source venv/bin/activate` to activate the venv.
+Run `source venv/bin/activate` to activate the venv for iOS.
+Run `venv\Scripts\activate` for Windows.

 The command `which python` should now show a path ending in `venv/bin/python`.
 This confirms that the app is now running in the venv.